Charlie Blackmon Player Props: Rockies vs. Pirates

-The Colorado Rockies, including Charlie Blackmon (batting .250 in his past 10 games, with a double, five walks and an RBI), take on starter Vince Velasquez and the Pittsburgh Pirates at Coors Field, Tuesday at 8:40 PM ET.
+On Wednesday, Charlie Blackmon (on the back of going 2-for-3 with two doubles) and the Colorado Rockies play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 3:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Pirates.
+In his previous game, he racked up two extra-base hits (2-for-3 with two doubles) against the Pirates.

 Charlie Blackmon Game Info & Props vs. the Pirates